Celebrate the Moon Festival in the Valley

 Reunite with loved ones over a meal or two

 You’re spoiled for choice with Asian dining spots in the Valley.
-Check out some of our favourite restaurants here.
+Check out some of our favourite restaurants.

 Head to a rooftop bar to admire the Full Moon

 Traditionally, families celebrating the Moon Festival will gather in the evening to appreciate the moon when it is at its fullest.
 In Chinese culture, roundness symbolises completeness and togetherness.
-After you enjoy your Valley dinner, why not book into one of The Valley’s rooftop bars and bask in the light of the full moon as you savour your drink.
-The Valley is brimming with rooftop bars, so there will be no bad view of this year’s moon.
-Check out the best spots here.
+After you enjoy your Valley dinner, why not book into one of the Valley’s rooftop bars and bask in the light of the full moon as you savour your drink?
+The Valley is brimming with rooftop bars, so there is no bad view of this year’s moon.
+Check out the best spots.

 Light a lantern for good fortune.